Engaged Cities of Service

 The Volunteer Community of the Year Awards is a yearly event to recognize Arkansas municipalities - rather than individual volunteers or nonprofits - that seek to address the community's greatest needs through the engagement of citizens.
 They may include Mayor's Youth Councils, citizen committees, utilization of community-wide service initiatives, citizen advisory forums, etc.

-2022 marked the 40th anniversary of this prestigous award.
+2022 marked the 40th anniversary of this prestigious award.

-The Arkansas Volunteer Community of the Year Awards is co-sponsored by the Governor's Advisory Commission on National Service and Volunteerism (GACNSV) and the Arkansas Municipal League (AML).
-A panel of judges composed of distinguished citizens from across the state meets to review each nomination and select the award recipients.
+The Arkansas Volunteer Community of the Year Awards are co-sponsored by the Governor's Advisory Commission on National Service and Volunteerism (GACNSV) and the Arkansas Municipal League (AML).
+A panel of judges of distinguished citizens from across the state meets to review each nomination and select the award recipients.

-Before submitting an application, please read about the history of the award, the criteria used by the judges, and the nomination guidelines linked below.
+Before applying, please read about the history of the award, the criteria used by the judges, and the nomination guidelines linked below.
 When ready to begin an application, click Nominate A Community.
 We recommend collecting all the necessary information and supporting documents before starting an application.